-From 2013 to 2016, I was a research associate at the Inter-University of Dance/University of the Arts (UDK/HZT) in Berlin, Germany.
-I was also a 2017 Hombroich Fellow in Germany, an artist/researcher in residence at ICK Amsterdam (2013–2014), and at the Gilles Jobin Company in Geneva, Switzerland (2009–2012).
-I have facilitated interdiciplinary collaborative creative contexts such as Choreograpfic Coding Lab CCL developed by MotionBank, Digital Bodies at Lake Studios Berlin and Geneva Sessions in Switzerland.
+From 2013 to 2016, I served as a research associate at the Inter-University of Dance/University of the Arts (UDK/HZT) in Berlin.
+I was a 2017 Hombroich Fellow, and an artist/researcher in residence at ICK Amsterdam (2013–2014) and the Gilles Jobin Company in Geneva (2009–2012).
+I’ve facilitated several interdisciplinary initiatives including the Choreographic Coding Lab (CCL) with Motion Bank, Digital Bodies at Lake Studios Berlin, and Geneva Sessions in Switzerland.

-As a contemporary dancer and improviser in New York (1994–2001), I collaborated with choreographers such as Lynn Shapiro, Merian Soto, Dean Moss, Bill Young, and Susan Marshall, and musicians like Philip Glass, John Zorn, and Erik Friedlander.
-I’ve participated in numerous festivals and taught both nationally and internationally.
-I studied and practiced improvisation with Nancy Stark Smith, Jennifer Monson, Bebe Miller, KJ Holmes, and David Zambrano.
-In Venezuela (1981–1994), I apprenticed with DanzaLuz and DanzaHoy and danced professionally with Aktion Colectiva and Rajatabla Danza.
-I also co-founded Danza Contemporánea de Maracaibo with Yasmin Villavicencio in 1986.
+As a dancer and improviser in New York (1994–2001), I collaborated with choreographers such as Lynn Shapiro, Merian Soto, Dean Moss, Bill Young, and Susan Marshall, and performed with musicians including Philip Glass, John Zorn, and Erik Friedlander.
+In Venezuela (1981–1994), I apprenticed with DanzaLuz and DanzaHoy, danced with Aktion Colectiva and Rajatabla Danza, and co-founded Danza Contemporánea de Maracaibo with Yasmin Villavicencio in 1986.

 Explore an interactive map of my practice: